PeterCookDev/TalksIveEnjoyed/Development.md

 ## Design Principles and General Development

 - [Jimmy Bogard - Crafting Wicked Domain Models](https://vimeo.com/43598193)  [1:03:03]

 - [Jimmy Bogard - Solid Architecture in Slices not Layers](https://vimeo.com/131633177)  [55:34]
+Takeaway: There is an assumption lots of layers will produce a good system.
+If repository methods live together but don't change together then they should be split into mulitple classes - 1 for commands, 1 for queries.
+First step to sanity is to collapse the layers.
+Make responses specific to requests.
+Build specific queries that do all the joins to handle child objects/navigable properties.
+Validate requests rather than whole entities, can then handle situations where historical data is now considered bad.
+Organise code by feature not layer.
+Everything in a namespace relates to a single feature.

 - [Venkat Subramaniam - The Power and Practicalities of Immutability](https://vimeo.com/131635253)  [1:10:50]
 - [Venkat Subramaniam - The Art of Simplicity](https://www.youtube.com/watch?v=-ZPgO5USBoI)  [1:22:32]
 - [Sandi Metz - All the Little Things](https://www.youtube.com/watch?v=8bZh5LMaSmE)  [38:46]